PEMF Sleep Therapy: Improve Your Rest Quality Naturally

 PEMF for Nocturia-Related Sleep Disruption (2022)

-A randomized open-label trial with 35 nocturia patients tested the effect of Schumann resonance (SR) electromagnetic field therapy [2] combined with medication versus medication alone over 12 weeks.
-The SR group showed significant improvements in sleep quality (PSQI), daytime sleepiness (ESS), nocturia symptoms, and quality of life compared to controls.
+Results: The SR group showed significant improvements in sleep quality (PSQI), daytime sleepiness (ESS), nocturia symptoms, and overall quality of life.
 Subjective sleep quality and sleep efficiency improved notably.
-The study suggests SR electromagnetic therapy may effectively reduce sleep disturbances related to nocturia as an add-on treatment.
-[2]

-Improve your sleep quality with BON CHARGE Infrared PEMF mats designed to help you rest deeper and recover faster
+Improve your sleep quality with Bon Charge Infrared PEMF mats designed to help you rest deeper and recover faster

 Circadian Timing Optimization (2022)